 The Nextbit Robin could really shake things up in the world of Android.
 It's made by a company comprising Google, HTC, Amazon and Apple employees, and is a bold new device that's looking to do things a little differently.

-The design is an interesting one, with its round buttons and egg-shell color, but the real originality lies in the cloud functionality.
+The design is an interesting one, with its round buttons and eggshell color, but the real originality lies in the cloud functionality.
 The Nextbit Robin's cloud-integration means it’s always backing up your data to keep space available on your device for the files you need most, archiving those you use least.
-This means that many of the annoying file transfer troubles you'd had in the past could now become completely automated.
+This means that file transfer could become completely automated.

 The Nextbit Robin is already taking pre-orders – find out more over at its Kickstarter page.